heygauravshukla/personal-portfolio/README.md

-# Personal Website
+# Personal Portfolio

-This is my personal website built with Next.js, shadcn/ui and a lot of hard work — crafted to showcase my technical skills, projects and ongoing journey as a developer.
+This is my personal portfolio built with Next.js, shadcn/ui and a lot of hard work — crafted to showcase my technical skills, projects and ongoing journey as a developer.

 ## Table of contents